 Environment & People

 Sunscreen isn’t cheap and usually priced around £8-12 per 200ml bottle.
-Green People’s sunscreen have a higher price tag, but it is an eco-friendly, ethical, fragrance free, organic option and paying a higher price means that everyone in the supply chain is paid a fair price and all ingredients are sustainable and ethically sourced.
+Green People’s sunscreen has a higher price tag, but it is an eco-friendly, ethical, fragrance-free, organic option and paying a higher price means that everyone in the supply chain is paid a fair price and all ingredients are sustainable and ethically sourced.
 A cost-effective choice, particularly as it usually sells on Amazon for around £9-12.